-Because of telemetry constraints (only ≈2.2 kbps are allocated to the OMC) it is not possible to transmit the entire OMC image to the ground.
+Because of telemetry constraints (only $\approx 2.2$ kbps are allocated to the OMC) it is not possible to transmit the entire OMC image to the ground.
 For this reason windows are selected around the proposed gamma-ray target as well as other targets of interest in the same field of view.
-The observers obtain the data pertinent to their target, as well as all the other OMC CCD subwindows taken during the observation (see also Annexe on Integral Data Rights).
+The observers obtain the data pertinent to their target, as well as all the other OMC CCD subwindows taken during the observation (see also the Science Data Rights document).
 These additional targets are automatically selected from the OMC "Input Catalogue".
 Two observation modes are available to the observer: the normal and the fast monitoring modes.